Zhangeldy-Kalkenov/intelsoft-common/src/Intelsoft.Common.UseCases/README.md

 # Intelsoft.Common.UseCases

-🚀 A lightweight and high-performance Use Case dispatcher for Clean Architecture and DDD in .NET.
+A high-performance, middleware-capable use case dispatcher for Clean Architecture and DDD applications in .NET.
+Built for developers who want simplicity, speed, and structure — without magic or reflection.

+---

+## ✨ Highlights

-- ⚡ Faster than MediatR (~40% faster)
+- 🚀 ~40% faster than MediatR (based on benchmarks)
-- 🧩 Middleware support (logging, validation, metrics, etc.)
+- 🧩 First-class middleware support (logging, validation, metrics, etc.)
-- 🧼 No reflection, no magic — just clean DI
+- ✅ Clean DI, zero reflection, no scanning magic
-- ✅ Zero-allocation pipeline for hot paths
+- 🧼 Minimal allocations — optimized for hot paths
-- 🧠 Built for monoliths, microservices, CQRS and pure CRUD apps
+- 🔌 Seamlessly fits into monoliths, microservices, CQRS, or CRUD-style applications

 ---